 Critically acclaimed queer Chicana lesbian writer/performer Monica Palacios is widely recognized as working at the forefront of Chicana/Latina, queer, lesbian, feminist performance.
-For 3 decades, her work has strongly embraced activism, community organizing and cultural work.
+For over 3 decades, her work has strongly embraced activism, community organizing and cultural work.
 Monica is the first out Chicana lesbian comic to hit the stage in San Francisco 1982.
-Monica celebrated her 30 years as a groundbreaking Chicana lesbian artist with a retrospective show, Queer Chicana Soul, that garnered a personal recognition by Los Angeles Mayor Antonio Villaraigosa and a resolution from Mayor Villaraigosa and the LA City Council members who declared Oct 12, 2012 Monica Palacios Day.
+Monica celebrated her 30 years as a groundbreaking Chicana lesbian artist with a retrospective show, Queer Chicana Soul, at Highways Performance Space, Santa Monica that garnered a personal recognition by Los Angeles Mayor Antonio Villaraigosa and a resolution from Mayor Villaraigosa and the LA City Council members who declared Oct 12, 2012 Monica Palacios Day.

 In 2009, Palacios was the first openly gay performer at the Los Angeles Catholic institution Loyola Marymount University.
 Monica was awarded a National Performance Network Residency to participate in the International Sor Juana Inez de la Cruz Festival 2009 in Houston.
 Palacios was chosen by Adelante Magazine as a Latino LGBT Community Leader for its 10th Year Anniversary 2008.
-Monica was awarded a prestigious Postdoctoral Rockefeller Fellowship from the Center for Chicano Studies, UC Santa Barbara, 2003- 2004.
-During this fellowship Palacios wrote, directed and produced her play Sweet Peace, and received an Indie Award for Excellence in Play Writing from the Santa Barbara Independent Newspaper.
+Monica was awarded a prestigious Postdoctoral Rockefeller Fellowship from the Chicano Studies Institute, UC Santa Barbara, 2003- 2004.
+During this fellowship Palacios wrote, co-directed and produced her play Sweet Peace, and received an Indie Award for Excellence in Play Writing from the Santa Barbara Independent Newspaper.
 She has been honored by numerous national organizations and publications, deservedly recognized for her many positive contributions to the queer Latino/Latina population and the LGBT population at large.

 Dr. Jorge Huerta, Chancellor’s Associates Professor of Theatre Emeritus, UC San Diego: “Monica is a true pioneer, a queer performer who took the risk long before it was “safe” to speak out about the conditions of the queer communities within the larger communities of Latinas and Latinos in this country.”